With so many university courses to pick from, deciding what to study can be a long process - so start by narrowing down your degree options

 No two universities in the UK will offer identical courses for the same degree.
 When comparing courses, it's important to consider:

-- the reputation and ranking for the course, via QS World Rankings or Times Higher Education (UK)
+- the reputation and ranking for the course - see the QS World University Rankings 2022 and the Times Higher Education World University Rankings 2021

 - course structure, modules and timetable - assessing whether the course matches your studying preferences